Physical unknowables: Quantum unknowables

-Still another quantum unknowable results from the fact that no ``global'' classical truth assignment exists which is consistent with even a finite number of ``local'' ones.
-That is, no consistent classical truth table can be given by pasting together co-measurable observables.
-This phenomenon is also known as {\em value indefiniteness} or, by an option to interpret this result, {\em contextuality} (see below).
-Here the term ``local'' refers to a particular context~\cite{svozil-2008-ql}, which operationally should be thought of the collection of all co-measurable or co-preparable~\cite{zeil-99} observables.
-The structure of quantum propositions~\cite{birkhoff-36,kochen3,kalmbach-83,kalmbach-86,pulmannova-91,nav:91,svozil-ql} can be obtained by ``pasting'' contexts together.
+Still another quantum unknowable results from the fact that no global (in the sense of all or at least certain finite sets of complementary observables) classical truth assignment exists which is consistent with even a finite number of local (in the sense of comeasurable) ones, that is, no consistent classical truth table can be given by pasting together the possible outcomes of measurements of certain complementary observables.
+This phenomenon is also known as {\em value indefiniteness} or, by an option to interpret this result, {\em contextuality} (see later).
+Here the term {\em local} refers to a particular context \citep{svozil-2008-ql} that, operationally, should be thought of as the collection of all comeasurable or copreparable \citep{zeil-99} observables.
+The structure of quantum propositions \citep{birkhoff-36,kochen3,kalmbach-83,kalmbach-86,pulmannova-91,nav:91,svozil-ql} can be obtained by pasting contexts together.

+As by definition, only {\em one} such context is directly measurable, arguments based on more than one context must necessarily involve counterfactuals \citep{svozil-2006-omni,vaidman:2009}.
+A {\em counterfactual} is a would-be-observable or {\em contrary-to-fact conditional} \citep{chisholm-46} which has not been measured but potentially could have been measured if an observer would have decided to do so; alas the observer decided to measure a different, presumably complementary, observable.